lessons from 3 years at front row ventures.

 -

-Creating my own luck: I strategically introduced myself to investors at events, leveraging my organizer role to build connections.
+Creating your own luck: I strategically introduced myself to investors at events, leveraging my organizer role to build connections.
 This paid off when I spotted an Inovia Capital investor and mentioned my pending application.
 That two minute conversation got me a first interview, which led to my internship offer later—proof that being in the right place creates opportunities automated systems miss.

 -